 Night owls will love the 24/7 menu at Butcher’s Diner, where the rolls, burgers, grills and roasts use premium Aussie meat.

 In the swanky new Rialto development, Rustica Rialto has Insta-worthy dishes like blackberry-cured ocean trout plus freshly baked bread and pastries.

 Relaunches of old faves include The Hof Downtown, which has a revamped interior and menu and 10 Bavarian beers on tap.
 And the totally reimagined three-storey Waterside Hotel now features The Chophouse (steaks), Bubblehouse (champagne) and Ale House (public bar).

 For the best of British you can’t go past Debenhams, the well-known department store that has just landed in Melbourne.
 The store boasts curated fashion, beauty and homewares from their own label as well as popular UK high street brands.

 In their new waterside location, Blender Studio’s relaunched Blender Artist Market will run every Friday night through summer.
 Expect more than 50 stallholders selling locally made goods, as well as a food truck park and live music.
 Check it out at the new arts precinct at the rebranded District Docklands (formerly Harbour Town).
 It opens 17 November.

 In addition to their pop-up at Queen Victoria Market, Melbourne’s-own Radical Yes now has a new permanent shop in North Melbourne.
 This lovely space, complete with fitting salon, is just the spot to try on their stylish flat-soled shoes and sunnies.

 More new retail

 Big-name global brands continue to expand their Melbourne offerings, which is a bonus for us!
 Burberry recently opened a ginormous flagship store on Collins Street, near new retail precinct St. Collins Lane.
-And H&M is opening a new store in the (also revamped) The District Docklands.
+And H&M opened a new store in late November 2017 in the (also revamped) The District Docklands.